Dr. Elad Aigner-Horev

 If the notes are not enough for you please consult the course syllabus for additional references.

 There is a Hebrew translation of reference in the syllabus by the Open University.
 The English version of has a large intersection with our course.
 We did not check the translation offered by the Open University and will not be held liable for any of its content.
 Use it at your own peril.
+To clarify even further, the notation and terminology and techniques we use in class and in the lecture notes override those used in the booklet of the Open University.

 We strongly recommend maintaining your own notes and not relaying on the notes of any other student